mulllhausen/btc-inquisitor/README.md

     --end-blocknum=ENDBLOCKNUM

 Specify the block to end parsing at (inclusive).
-When ENDBLOCKNUM is a positive integer then it signifies the number of blocks from the start, with 0 being the genesis block.
-When ENDBLOCKNUM is a negative integer then it signifies the number of blocks from the end, with -1 being the latest block available.
-When this option is left unspecified then it defaults to -1.

-This option cannot be specified in conjunction with options --end-blockdate or --end-blockhash.
+0 is the genesis block.
+When neither this option, nor --end-blockdate, nor --end-blockhash are specified then the most recent available block is used by default.